 - Penetration testing does not rely on human interaction and thus does not use social engineering or keylogging software to gain access.
 Sometimes office networks and employee’s PCs are completely excluded from the scope of the penetration test.

-Web penetration testing is focused on finding security vulnerabilities in a target application environment that could let an attacker obtain unauthorized access to the application or exploit its functionality to gain access to sensitive information,…
+Web applications vulnerabilities could let an attacker obtain unauthorized access to the application or exploit its functionality to gain access to sensitive information, underlying OS or conduct unauthorized actions (i.e. transactions in a banking application).